ianderrington/genai/docs/Understanding/overview/use_cases.md

 ### Code Generation

 Very powerfully it can generate code to accomplish a task based on natural language input.
-This is very promising but still requires human oversight.
+This is very promising but still requires human oversight, due to the [challenge](./challenges.md) associated with using Automated AI systems without human input or oversight.

 - [Wizard Coding](https://github.com/nlpxucan/WizardLM/tree/main/WizardCoder)
 - [AutoPR](https://github.com/irgolic/AutoPR)